Ended: Late 1965

 Abstract Expressionism was never an ideal label for the movement which grew up in New York in the 1940s and 1950s.
 It was somehow meant to encompass not only the work of painters who filled their canvases with fields of color and abstract forms, but also those who attacked their canvases with a vigorous gestural expressionism.
-But it has become the most accepted term for a group of artists who did hold much in common.
-All were committed to an expressive art of profound emotion and universal themes, and most were shaped by the legacy of, a movement which they translated into a new style fitted to the post-war mood of anxiety and trauma.
+Yet Abstract Expressionism has become the most accepted term for a group of artists who did hold much in common.
+All were committed to an expressive art of profound emotion and universal themes, and most were shaped by the legacy of Surrealism, a movement that they translated into a new style fitted to the post-war mood of anxiety and trauma.
 In their success, the New York painters robbed Paris of its mantle as leader of modern art, and set the stage for America's post-war dominance of the international art world.

 It is one of the many paradoxes of Abstract Expressionism that the roots of the movement lie in the figurative painting of the 1930s.
-Almost all the artists who would later become abstract painters in New York in the 1940s and 1950s were stamped by the experience of the Great Depression, and they came to maturity whilst painting in styles influenced byand the movement.
+Almost all the artists who would later become abstract painters in New York in the 1940s and 1950s were stamped by the experience of the Great Depression, and they came to maturity whilst painting in styles influenced by Regionalist movement.
 By the late 1940s most had left those styles behind, but they learned much from their early work.
 It encouraged them in their commitment to an art based on personal experience.
 Time spent painting murals would later encourage them to create abstract paintings on a similarly monumental scale.
-And the experience of working for the government - sponsored also brought many disparate figures together, and this would make it easier for them to band together again in the late 1940s and early 1950s when the new style was being promoted.
+The experience of working for the government - sponsored Works Progress Administration also brought many disparate figures together, and this would make it easier for them to band together again in the late 1940s and early 1950s when the new style was being promoted.and the

-Artists living in New York in the 1930s were the beneficiaries of an increasingly sophisticated network of museums and galleries which staged major exhibitions of modern art.mounted shows such as "Cubism and Abstract Art," "Fantastic Art, Dada, Surrealism," and a major retrospective of Picasso.
-And 1939 saw the opening of the Museum of Non-Objective Painting, (later to be called the Solomon R. Guggenheim Museum), which boasted an important collection of works.
+Artists living in New York in the 1930s were the beneficiaries of an increasingly sophisticated network of museums and galleries which staged major exhibitions of modern art.
+The Museum of Modern Art mounted shows such as "Cubism and Abstract Art," "Fantastic Art, Dada, Surrealism," and a major retrospective of Picasso.
+And 1939 saw the opening of the Museum of Non-Objective Painting, later to be called the Solomon R. Guggenheim Museum, which boasted an important collection of Kandinsky's works.

 New York in the 1930s and 1940s

 Many European modernists began to come to New York in the 1930s and 1940s to escape political upheaval and war.
-Some, such as the painter and teacher, would prove directly influential: Hofmann had spent the early years of the century in Paris; he had met the likes of , , and , who had acquired titanic reputations in artists' circles in New York, and he was able to impart many of their ideas to his students.
-Hofmann arrived with a sophisticated understanding of , and also a love of Matisse's , which was underappreciated by many in New York.
+Some, such as the painter and teacher Hans Hofmann, would prove directly influential: Hofmann had spent the early years of the century in Paris; he had met the likes of Picasso, Matisse, and Braque, who had acquired titanic reputations in artists' circles in New York, and he was able to impart many of their ideas to his students.
+Hofmann arrived with a sophisticated understanding of Cubism, and also a love of Matisse's Fauvism, which was underappreciated by many in New York.

 All this activity meant that New York's artists were extraordinarily knowledgeable about trends in modern European art.
 It left many with feelings of inferiority, yet these were slowly overcome in the 1940s.
-Personal encounters with many displaced Europeans, such as, and , helped to rob some artists of the mythic status they had acquired.
-And, as Europe suffered under totalitarian regimes in the 1930s, and later became mired in war, many Americans felt emboldened to transcend European influence, to develop a rhetoric of painting that was appropriate to their own nation, and, not least, to take the helm of advanced culture at a time when some of its oldest citadels were under threat.
-It was no accident that critic , in one of his first important responses to the new movement, described it as "'American-Type' Painting".
+Personal encounters with many displaced Europeans, such as André Breton, Max Ernst and André Masson, helped to rob some artists of the mythic status they had acquired.
+As Europe suffered under totalitarian regimes in the 1930s, and later became mired in war, many Americans felt emboldened to transcend European influence, to develop a rhetoric of painting that was appropriate to their own nation, and, not least, to take the helm of advanced culture at a time when some of its oldest citadels were under threat.
+It was no accident that critic Clement Greenberg, in one of his first important responses to the new movement, described it as "'American-Type' Painting".

 The Formation of the Movement

 By the late 1940s, many of the factors were in place to give birth to the new movement - however varied and disparate its artists' work.
-In, 1947found his way to the drip technique.
-The following year, had an influential show at the Charles Egan Gallery; arrived at his breakthrough picture Onement I; and began painting the "multi-form" paintings that would soon lead to the signature works of his mature period.
-And after 18 like-minded artists mounted a boycott of an exhibition of contemporary art at the Metropolitan Museum, and in January 1951 were cajoled into posing for a photo for Life magazine, they were baptized as "The Irascibles".
-Finally, the movement had a sense of common, group identity and purpose.
+In 1947 Jackson Pollock found his way to the drip technique.
+The following year, de Kooning had an influential show at the Charles Egan Gallery; Barnett Newman arrived at his breakthrough picture Onement I; and Mark Rothko began painting the "multi-form" paintings that would soon lead to the signature works of his mature period.
+After 18 like-minded artists mounted a boycott of an exhibition of contemporary art at the Metropolitan Museum, and in January 1951 were cajoled into posing for a photo for Life magazine, they were baptized as "The Irascibles".
+Finally, the movement had a sense of group identity and common purpose.

 Themes, Concepts and Styles

-The most significant influence on the themes and concepts of the Abstract Expressionists was.
-The American painters were uneasy with the overt symbolism of the European movement, but they were inspired by its interests in the unconscious, as well as its strain of primitivism and preoccupation with mythology.
-Many were particularly interested in the ideas of the Swiss psychiatrist , who believed that elements of a collective unconscious had been handed down through the ages by means of archetypal symbols - primordial images which had become recurrent motifs.
-This gave many artists the impetus to move away from the biomorphic Surrealism of and , and towards an increasingly reductive style. and are typical of this progress: Rothko experimented with abstract symbols in the early 1940s before moving towards entirely abstract fields of color; Newman similarly sought an approach which might strip away all extraneous motifs and communicate everything through one powerfully resonant symbol - in his case, the so-called 'zip' paintings.
+The most significant influence on the themes and concepts of the Abstract Expressionists was Surrealism.
+The American painters were uneasy with the overt Freudian symbolism of the European movement, but they were inspired by its interests in the unconscious, as well as its strain of primitivism and preoccupation with mythology.
+Many were particularly interested in the ideas of the Swiss psychiatrist Carl Jung, who believed that elements of a collective unconscious had been handed down through the ages by means of archetypal symbols - primordial images which had become recurrent motifs.
+This gave many artists the impetus to move away from the biomorphic Surrealism of Miró and Picasso, and towards an increasingly reductive style.
+Rothko and Newman are typical of this progress: Rothko experimented with abstract symbols in the early 1940s before moving towards entirely abstract fields of color; Newman similarly sought an approach which might strip away all extraneous motifs and communicate everything through one powerfully resonant symbol - in his case, the so-called 'zip' paintings.

-Many artists attempted to channel into art by means of whatcalled 'pure psychic automatism', which in practice often meant the involvement of chance in the creation of art.
+Many artists attempted to channel into art by means of what André Breton called 'pure psychic automatism', which in practice often meant the involvement of chance in the creation of art.
 Pollock considered his drip technique to be at least in part a means of harnessing his unconscious; and the approach left effects to chance for all to see on the surface of the canvas.
 But like many others, Pollock also insisted on an element of control in his method - as he once said, "No chaos, damn it!" - and he believed that the "drips" were powerfully expressive, rather than being merely random accumulations of paint.
 Indeed, they were self-expressive.
-The ambivalence in Pollock's attitude was shared by many Abstract Expressionists', whose embrace of chaos was balanced by an impulse towards control.
-This paradox explains much of the energetic tumult one finds in the work of many of the so-called "action painters", including , and .
-In part it led to the so-called "all-over" effect which one sees in mature work, and in de Kooning's abstract paintings of the late 1940s, in which forms seem to be dispersed evenly across the canvas; when chaos threatened, everything in the image could shatter into pieces.
+The ambivalence in Pollock's attitude was shared by many Abstract Expressionists whose embrace of chaos was balanced by an impulse towards control.
+This paradox explains much of the energetic tumult one finds in the work of many of the so-called "action painters", including de Kooning, Kline and Motherwell.
+In part it led to the so-called "all-over" effect which one sees in Pollock's mature work, and in de Kooning's abstract paintings of the late 1940s, in which forms seem to be dispersed evenly across the canvas; when chaos threatened, everything in the image could shatter into pieces.

 Existentialism and Rosenberg